nips2017creativity/nips2017creativity.github.io/index.md

 3 November 2017: Submission date for papers and art

-10 November 2017: Acceptance notification submission papers and art
+10 November 2017: Acceptance notification for papers and art submissions

 28 November 2017:  Deadline for final copy of accepted papers